-Our Tigernut Kasha and Tigernut Spread transform this beloved cookie into a dessert that’s perfect for people with dietary restrictions.
+Tigernut Spread and Tigernut Flour transform this beloved cookie into a dessert that’s perfect for people with dietary restrictions.
 The result is soft, chewy, and not overly sweet–all the signatures of this beloved cookie.
 You’ll need almost an entire jar of organic tigernut spread to make these, but you’ll find that they’re well worth it!

 Easy Vegan Tigernut Cookies Recipe